Russell B. Long: Legislative accomplishments

 Long was legendary for achieving his legislative priorities by attaching small, yet significant, amendments to tax bills.
 In 1966, at the request of then-National Football League Commissioner Pete Rozelle, Long and Representative Hale Boggs used their influence to pass legislation that allowed for the merger of the American Football League and the National Football League (NFL), a provision that Long inserted into a tax bill.
 Without the legislation, the merger would have been prohibited by anti-trust laws governing monopolies.
 In exchange for ensuring the passage of the legislation, Long and Boggs requested that Rozelle award the next NFL expansion franchise to New Orleans.
 Rozelle complied, and Long and Boggs joined Rozelle in announcing on November 1, 1966, that New Orleans had obtained the New Orleans Saints.

-In 1972, Long singlehandedly created the United States District Court for the Middle District of Louisiana, comprising the nine parishes surrounding Baton Rouge.
+In 1972, Long single-handedly created the United States District Court for the Middle District of Louisiana, comprising the nine parishes surrounding Baton Rouge.
 In a House-passed tax bill to allow a marine from Thibodaux to keep an excess federal payment of $547 that he received on active duty, Long added "that Section 98 of Title 28 of the United States Code is amended as 'Louisiana is divided into three judicial districts to be known as the Eastern, Middle and Western Districts of Louisiana.'"

 Elections

 1948

 To win the Senate seat vacated by the death of Democrat John Holmes Overton, Long first defeated Judge Robert F. Kennon of Minden in the Democratic primary, 264,143 (51 percent) to 253,668 (49 percent).
 The margin was 10,475 votes.
 Long overwhelmed Republican oilman Clem S. Clarke of Shreveport in the general election, gaining 306,337 votes (75 percent) to 102,339 (25 percent).
-Clarke had been the first Louisiana Republican U.S. Senate nominee in 1914, when the Seventeenth Amendment to the United States Constitution was implemented for the popular election of senators.
+Clarke had been the first Louisiana Republican US Senate nominee in 1914, when the Seventeenth Amendment to the United States Constitution was implemented for the popular election of senators.
 He carried Iberia, Caddo (Long's native parish), Lafayette, and East Baton Rouge parishes.
 In 1948, Clarke had tried to get the courts to forbid Long from running on both the Harry Truman and Strom Thurmond slates in Louisiana, but he failed to convince the judges.
 Votes for Long from the Truman and Thurmond slates were counted.